 About the Alaska Landmine

 The Landmine was founded in October 2017 in an Anchorage coffee shop.
-The name Alaska Landmine was the result of a Facebook post by Jeff Landfield, who wanted to crowdsource a name for an Alaska political news blog.
+The name Alaska Landmine was the result of a Facebook post by Jeff Landfield, who wanted to crowdsource a name for an Alaska political news site.
+Since its founding the Landmine has grown to be one of the most popular political news sites in Alaska.
+Since 2019, we have provided on the ground coverage of the Alaska Legislature.
 The Landmine focuses on delivering non-partisan Alaska news that other media outlets don’t always report, and we do so in a fun, entertaining and high energy way!

 Paxson Woelber was born and raised in Anchorage, Alaska, where he currently works as a creative professional.
-His work has appeared in National Geographic, Backpacker Magazine, and ADN.
-He provides design and technical services for the Alaska Landmine.
+His work has appeared in National Geographic, Backpacker Magazine, and ADN, and he has provided commentary on outdoor topics for the New York Times and BBC.
+He contributes to and provides design and technical services for the Alaska Landmine.

-Allison Hovanec writes the weekly Alaska Stalker feature for the Alaska Landmine.
-She was born and raised in Alaska, and lives in South Anchorage with her husband, daughter, and son.
+The Alaska Stalker was born and raised in Alaska.
+She is a stay-at-home mom and lives in South Anchorage with her husband, and three children ages 5 and under.
+She is generally competent.

 Thank you to those Alaskans whose skills and talents have helped the Landmine grow.